-It is very difficult to interact with someone with severe autism.
+Someone with severe autism has extreme difficulty interacting with other people.
+The child or adult might completely exclude interacting with others and prefer to be alone.
 The individual may not be aware of what others are saying or doing, and it may take significant effort to gain his or her attention.

-Those who have moderate autistic disorders may carry a diagnosis of classic autism, childhood disintegrative disorder, Rett's syndrome, or PDD-NOS.
-Adults with moderate autism often require assistance, but they can have some level of independence in their jobs and living conditions.
-Both children and adults with moderate autism spectrum disorders may exhibit the following characteristics.
+People with level 2 or moderate-functioning autism often require assistance but can have some degree of independence in their jobs and living conditions as adults.
+Both children and adults with level 2 autism can exhibit the following challenges.